netresearch/amq-blob-spring/README.md

 amq.blob.min | 1048576 (1MB) | Treshold of content length from which BlobMessages should be created
-amq.blob.ttl | 300 (5 minutes) | Number of seconds to wait for downloads to start until the file will be deleted. amq.blob.dir | java.io.tmpdir | Directory in which to create temporary files when sending creating messages from bytes
+amq.blob.ttl | 300 (5 minutes) | Number of seconds to wait for downloads to start until the file will be deleted. amq.blob.dir | java.io.tmpdir | Directory in which to create temporary files when sending creating messages from bytes amq.blob.url | http://localhost:${server.port} | The URL that should be used as base URL for the blobs

 ## Caveats